 Maybe you can relate.
 Especially when it comes to homeschooling high school.
 This is a kinda big thing, huh?
-And maybe you’re feeling like you have no idea what to do first to get ready for it.
-So you’re ignoring the whole thing, in hopes that it will miraculously all come together when it needs to.
+And maybe you’re feeling like you have no idea where to start to get ready for it.
+So, you’re ignoring the whole thing, hoping that it will miraculously all come together when it needs to.

 Well, I’m here today to help.
 Today I’m going to tell you what to do first.
 And the wonderful thing is that this first thing will alleviate a LOT of your fears — and then you’ll be ready to charge ahead with the rest.
 It won’t be as bad as you thought it was gonna be; I promise!

-My guess is that your fears about homeschooling high school are a result of scanning Pinterest and seeing titles like “5000 Books Your Child Should Read in High School” or “Does Your Teen Have Enough Extra-Curriculars for Colleges to Think He’s Worth Anything?” or “AP Credit: The New Norm.”
+My guess is that your fears about homeschooling high school are a result of scanning Pinterest and seeing titles like “5000 Books Your Child Should Read in High School,” “Does Your Teen Have Enough Extra-Curriculars for Colleges to Think He’s Worth Anything?” or “AP Credit: The New Norm.”

-OK, no, these are not actual articles (and yes, I had fun making them up! lol) — but it sure feels like it, doesn’t it?
-The list of “must-do’s” that we see out there for homeschooling high school gets intimidating FAST.
+OK, no, these are not actual articles (and yes, I had fun making them up!) — but it sure feels like it, doesn’t it?
+The list of “must-dos” for homeschooling high school can become intimidating quickly.

 You don’t have to do all that — really